-The Division for Sustainable Development (DSD) of the UN Department of Economic and Social Affairs (DESA) launched the Executive Summary of the prototype Global Sustainable Development Report, 'Building the Common Future We Want,' at the inaugural session of the High-level Political Forum on Sustainable Development (HLPF).
+The Division for Sustainable Development (DSD) of the UN Department of Economic and Social Affairs (DESA) launched the Executive Summary of the prototype Global Sustainable Development Report, sub-titled 'Building the Common Future We Want,' at the inaugural session of the High-level Political Forum on Sustainable Development (HLPF).

-24 September 2013: The Division for Sustainable Development (DSD) of the UN Department of Economic and Social Affairs (DESA) launched the Executive Summary of the prototype Global Sustainable Development Report, ‘Building the Common Future We Want,’ at the inaugural session of the High-level Political Forum on Sustainable Development (HLPF).
+24 September 2013: The Division for Sustainable Development (DSD) of the UN Department of Economic and Social Affairs (DESA) launched the Executive Summary of the prototype Global Sustainable Development Report, sub-titled ‘Building the Common Future We Want,’ at the inaugural session of the High-level Political Forum on Sustainable Development (HLPF).

 The report – called for in the UN Conference on Sustainable Development (UNCSD, or Rio+20) Outcome Document – aims to strengthen the science-policy interface and bring together dispersed information and existing assessments.
-The prototype report illustrates potential content, approaches and ways to engage policy makers and scientists, with the aim of facilitating Member States’ deliberations on the final approach and scope.
+The prototype GSDR illustrates potential content, approaches and ways to engage policy makers and scientists, with the aim of facilitating Member States’ deliberations on the final approach and scope.

 The summary includes seven sections representing planned report chapters: sustainable development assessments; a review of progress from 1950 until 2050, with the aim of putting economies and society onto a sustainable development path; the consequences of continuing a course of incremental progress until 2050; sustainable development scenarios; measuring sustainable development progress; the climate-land-energy-water-development nexus (CLEWD), including a pilot assessment in Mauritius and a global model; and future issues to consider.